MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdevice/nf-netdevice-netdevicestoreresetdiagnostics.md

 ## -description

-The **NetDeviceStoreResetDiagnostics** method stores client driver collected reset diagnostics into the framework.
+The **NetDeviceStoreResetDiagnostics** method stores client driver collected reset diagnostics into the NetAdapterCx framework.

 ## -parameters